BenjaminMcGee/EngineeringPortfolio/M&MSorter/README.txt

 in excess of 97%.
 There was a video displaying the machine in use on youtube, but unfortunately, the video was taken down and no longer exists.
-Due to this, I included two low-quality images of the machine while its design was being finalized.
+Due to this, I included two unprofessional images of the machine while its design and construction were being finalized.